EchoStudioss/lc-util/README.md

+This script is licensed under the GPLv3.
+However, redistribution of this script, in whole or in part, is strictly prohibited without the explicit written permission of the author.

 # LuaCat: Vehicle and Item Management Script for FiveM Servers

 designed to automate vehicle and item management for FiveM servers.
 It simplifies the process of extracting vehicle model names from `vehicles.meta` files and adding items to Ox Inventory, ensuring better resource management and faster configuration.